GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 2. Install argo workflows on GKE cluster
 3. Install and configure Metaflow to work with argo workflows on GKE cluster
 4. Fine-tune `gemma-2-9b` model and serve the resulting model from the GKE cluster.
-5. Install Metaflow’s metadata service on the GKE cluster.
-More info can be found [here](https://docs.metaflow.org/getting-started/infrastructure).
-It is not a strong requirement, but it can be beneficial for collaboration and teamwork, because it provides a remote metadata service for Metaflow instead of storing it on a local machine.
+5. Install Metaflow’s Metadata Service on the GKE cluster (Optional but Recommended) – enable remote metadata storage to replace on local storage.
+While not required, this setup can enhance collaboration and teamwork by providing a centralized metadata repository.
+[Learn more here.](https://docs.metaflow.org/getting-started/infrastructure).

 ## Filesystem structure

-* `finetune_inside_metaflow` \- folder with [Metaflow flow](https://docs.metaflow.org/metaflow/basics) that finetunes gemma2 model.
+* `finetune_inside_metaflow/` \- folder with [Metaflow Flow](https://docs.metaflow.org/metaflow/basics) for fine-tuning the Gemma-2 model.
-* `serve_model` \- Simple deployment manifest that will serve the resulting model in the same GKE cluster.
+* `serve_model/` \- a simple deployment manifest for serving the fine-tuned model within the same GKE cluster.
-* `templates` \- folder with Kubernetes manifests that require additional processing to specify additional values that are not known from the start.
+* `templates/` \- folder with Kubernetes manifests that require additional processing to specify additional values that are not known from the start.
-* `terraform` \- folder with terraform config that executes automated provisioning of required infrastructure resources.
+* `terraform/` \- folder with terraform config that executes automated provisioning of required infrastructure resources.

 # Before you begin